 Pulmicort Turbuhaler is a preventive medicine used to treat asthma in adults and children over age 6.

-What is the most important information I should know about Pulmicort Turbuhaler?Pulmicort will not relieve an acute or life-threatening episode of asthma.
+What is the most important information I should know about Pulmicort Turbuhaler?Pulmicort Turbuhaler will not relieve an acute (sudden) or life-threatening episode of asthma.

-There have been reports of death during and immediately after transfer from oral steroids to inhaled steroids; your doctor will monitor you carefully during this period.
-People who have been taking high doses of oral steroids for an extended period of time are especially at risk, particularly when the oral steroids have been almost completely stopped.
-At that point, any stress from trauma, surgery, or infection (especially stomach or intestinal inflammation) is more likely to trigger adverse events.
+There have been reports of death during and immediately after transfer from oral steroids to inhaled steroids.
+Your doctor will monitor you carefully during this period.
+People who have been taking high doses of oral steroids for an extended period of time are especially at risk, particularly when the oral steroids are almost completely stopped.
+At that point, any stress from trauma, surgery, or infection (especially stomach or intestinal inflammation) is more likely to trigger side effects.

 Patients on steroids may be more susceptible to infection.
 Avoid exposure to measles or chickenpox.

-Like other inhaled asthma medications, Pulmicort occasionally triggers an asthma attack.
-If this occurs, immediately use a fast-acting inhaled bronchodilator (such as albuterol), stop using Pulmicort, and contact your doctor.
+Like other inhaled asthma medications, Pulmicort Turbuhaler occasionally triggers an asthma attack.
+If this occurs, immediately use a fast-acting inhaled bronchodilator (such as albuterol), stop using Pulmicort Turbuhaler, and contact your doctor.

-Who should not take Pulmicort Turbuhaler?Do not take Pulmicort for acute episodes of asthma.
+Who should not take Pulmicort Turbuhaler?Do not use Pulmicort Turbuhaler for sudden episodes of asthma.

-If you are allergic to budesonide, you should not use Pulmicort.
+If you are allergic to budesonide, you should not use Pulmicort Turbuhaler.

-What should I tell my doctor before I take the first dose of Pulmicort Turbuhaler?Tell your doctor about all prescription, over-the-counter, and herbal medication you are taking before beginning treatment with Pulmicort Turbuhaler.
-Also, talk to your doctor about your complete medical history, especially if you have liver disease, any infections, osteoporosis, have or had tuberculosis, recently been exposed to chickenpox or measles, or have been taking an oral corticosteroid medicine such as prednisone.
-Be sure to notify your doctor if you are planning to have surgery, become pregnant or are pregnant, or are breastfeeding.
+What should I tell my doctor before I take the first dose of Pulmicort Turbuhaler?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Pulmicort Turbuhaler.
+Also, talk to your doctor about your complete medical history, especially if you have liver disease, any infections, osteoporosis (thin, weak bones), have or had tuberculosis (a bacterial infection that affects the lungs), recently been exposed to chickenpox or measles, or have been taking an oral corticosteroid medicine (such as prednisone).
+Be sure to notify your doctor if you are planning to have surgery, become pregnant, are pregnant, or are breastfeeding.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

-Adults and children ≥6 years: The usual dosage depends on your current treatments for asthma, usually the starting dose ranges from 200-400 micrograms (mcg) twice a day, however, your doctor will have to assess your treatments and adjust your dose accordingly.
+Adults and children ≥6 years: The usual starting dose ranges from 200-400 micrograms (mcg) twice a day.
+Your doctor will prescribe the appropriate dose for you based on your previous asthma medication and will adjust your dose accordingly.

-How should I take Pulmicort Turbuhaler?Use Pulmicort Turbuhaler exactly as directed.
-Read the Patient's Instruction for Use guide that accompanies each package of Pulmicort Turbuhaler for detailed instructions on how to properly use the inhaler.
+How should I take Pulmicort Turbuhaler?Use Pulmicort Turbuhaler exactly as prescribed.
+Please read the Patient's Instruction for Use guide that accompanies each package of Pulmicort Turbuhaler for detailed instructions on how to properly use your inhaler.

 The effectiveness of Pulmicort Turbuhaler depends on its regular use.
-Asthma symptoms may begin to improve in 24 hours; you may not see the maximum benefit for 1-2 weeks or longer.
+Asthma symptoms may begin to improve in 24 hours or you may not see the maximum benefit for 1-2 weeks or longer.
 If your symptoms worsen or fail to improve, contact your doctor.

 Pulmicort Turbuhaler delivers a dose of medication in dry powder form.
-To assure the correct dose, the inhaler must be held in an upright position, with the mouthpiece on top, during priming and loading.
+To assure the correct dose, the inhaler must be held in an upright position, with the mouthpiece on top, during priming (to release into the air the dose that is already in the device) and loading (to charge the device with the proper dose).
 Before its first use, each new inhaler must be primed.